quark-zju/node-tcp-via-http/README.md

 Work with other HTTP services
 -----------------------------
-You can use a [patched](http://yaoweibin.cn/patches/) [nginx](https://github.com/quark-zju/nginx/tree/req-no-buffer), to route requests to different backends, for example:
+You can use a [patched](http://yaoweibin.cn/patches/) [nginx](https://github.com/quark-zju/nginx/tree/req-no-buffer) to route requests to different backends, for example:

     server {
       # ...
       location /ssh {
         # 'proxy_request_buffering' is not supported by official nginx.
         # Check Weibin Yao's patch at http://yaoweibin.cn/patches/
+        proxy_read_timeout 3600;
         proxy_request_buffering off;
         client_body_postpone_size 0;
         proxy_buffering off;